About this guide

-Why not cut down on your beer miles and drink a local brew or try a local winery?
+Cut down on your beer miles and drink a local brew or wine.
 You could even choose from the increasing range of organic or carbon neutral beers and wines.

 Remember to recycle your glass bottles.
 Corks can be recycled too.
 Visit Planet Ark’s Recycling Near You website for details.

-If you're hosting parties this festive season, why not choose some lower impact options?
+If you're hosting parties this festive season, consider some lower impact options.

 To save paper you could send out invitations by email, text messages or via online social networking sites.